nutellayan/cwWorld/use-cases/use-case-3.md

-# USE CASE: 3 Generate Country Population in a region organized by Population
+# USE CASE: 3 Generate Country Population in a region organized by Population.

 ## CHARACTERISTIC INFORMATION